cometbft/cometbft/docs/references/config/config.toml.md

 The consensus WAL stores all consensus messages received and broadcast by a node, as well as some important consensus events (e.g., new height and new round step).
-The goal of this log is to enable a node that crashes and late recovers to re-join consensus with the same state it has before crashing.
+The goal of this log is to enable a node that crashes and later recovers to re-join consensus with the same state it has before crashing.
 Recovering nodes that "forget" the actions taken before crashing are faulty nodes that are likely to present Byzantine behavior (e.g., double signing).